This post was updated on May 25th, 2026 and covers script version 2.3.0.

 Manage-DellBiosPasswords-WMI.ps1

-This script takes the basic commands we just looked at and adds logic to allow for a more automated password management process.
+This script takes these basic commands and adds logic to allow for a more automated password management process.
 The script accepts parameters that tell it which actions to perform.

 There are also parameters that are used to specify the new and old BIOS passwords.

-• OldAdminPassword – The old admin password(s) to be changed.
+- OldAdminPassword – The old admin password(s) to be changed.
 Multiple old passwords can be specified (separated by a comma).
+See the Limitations section of this post for more information.

-• OldSystemPassword – The old system password(s) to be changed.
+- OldSystemPassword – The old system password(s) to be changed.
 Multiple old passwords can be specified (separated by a comma).
+See the Limitations section of this post for more information.

 By default, if the script fails to perform any of these actions, it will display a message box on the screen and exit with an error code.
 This can be useful in a task sequence scenario where you may not want a system to continue with the task sequence if the BIOS password is not set correctly.
 However, if you want the script to be completely silent, there are a few parameters that can be set.